Windows 10 makes it easy to share files, photos, and links with others.

-Unlike HomeGroup, Windows 10 sharing experience provides a simple interface for sending files, links, photos and more to other users on the same network as with everyone on the internet using File Explorer, Microsoft Edge. or any app that includes the Windows 10 Share Icon.
+Unlike HomeGroup, Windows 10 sharing experience provides a simple interface for sending files, links, photos, and more to other users on the same network as everyone on the internet using File Explorer, Microsoft Edge. or any app includes the Windows 10 Share Icon.

 In this tutorial, you’ll learn easy steps to share files, photos, and web links with others using Windows 10’s built-in Sharing experience.